Monday morning, November 27, 1899

 Emma tells Buddy, “Albert can see your nose getting longer.”

 Whirring noise.
 Chunks make smoke, turn orange.
 Sparks burst up.
-Everything glows red.
+Everything glows red from fire.
 Hot blast hits Caleb’s face.

 Fire follows Nana and Caleb to the open window.
 Air is cold.

 Mr. Wentzel lifts gray lever on black wall.
+Didn’t ask Caleb to help.
 Whirring, screeching, silence.
-He peeks through hole.
-“This looks about right,” and gives it to Emma.
+He peeks through hole and says, “Looks about right,” and gives it to Emma.
 “Might be a little stiff until it wears itself loose.”

 Caleb stoops to pick up curly thing.

 “Careful, they’re still hot.”
-Mr. Wentzel pulls tin box from shirt pocket and snaps it open.
-He empties brown tobacco into pipe bowl.
-He packs it with thumb and lights it with stick match.
+Mr. Wentzel pulls tin box from shirt pocket and snaps it open He shakes brown tobacco into pipe bowl and thumb packs.
+He scrapes stick match against butt to start fire.
 Pipe makes puff of smoke.

-Man-in-Black with shiny shoes lights pipe in Nana’s kitchen.
-Oma likes tobacco smell.
-Not cigar smell.
+Man-in-Black with cane lights pipe with Oma’s stick matches.
+Oma likes pipe smell.
+Not sinking cigar.

-Mr. Wentzel taps the tin box upside-down, Few specks of tobacco fall out.
-“Might smell a bit like tobacco, but you can use it take home some of the metal windings.”
+Mr. Wentzel taps tin box upside-down, Few specks fall out.
+“Might smell a bit like tobacco, but you can use it to take home some of the metal windings.”
 He holds cover open and points to pile of curly things.
 “They’re cool by now, but be careful of the sharp edges.”

 Looks for Stella to say okay.